Diocese of Boise

 The Diocese of Boise (Diœcesis Xylopolitana) is a diocese of the Catholic Church in Idaho in the United States.
 Its bishop is Peter F. Christensen, whose seat is the Cathedral of St. John the Evangelist in Boise.
-The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Portland.
+Covering the entire state of Idaho, the diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Portland.

 History

 1700 to 1860

 The first Catholics to arrive in present-day Boise were French-Canadian fur trappers in the mid-1700s.
 After the Louisiana Purchase in 1803, when the area became part of the United States, it fell under the jurisdiction of the Diocese of Baltimore in Maryland.

 Over the next 25 years, the Nez Perce and Flathead tribes sent four delegations to St. Louis, Missouri to speak with Catholic officials, attempting to recruit a priest for their communities.
-In 1840, the Diocese of St. Louis sent Reverend Pierre-Jean De Smet, a Jesuit priest, to minister to the tribes.
+In 1840, the Diocese of St. Louis sent Pierre-Jean De Smet, a Jesuit priest, to minister to the tribes.
 De Smet celebrated the mass in Idaho in July 1840 at Henry's Lake.

-Reverend Nicholas Point in 1843 constructed the Cataldo Mission along the St. Joe River near present-day St. Maries.
+Nicholas Point in 1843 constructed the Cataldo Mission along the St. Joe River near present-day St. Maries.
 It was the first mission church in Idaho.
 The Cataldo Mission later moved to its present location on the Coeur d'Alene River.
 It is the oldest building in Idaho.
 With the establishment by the Vatican in 1846 of the Vicariate Apostolic of Oregon Territory, all of the Idaho area was under this jurisdiction.
 For the next 19 years, most of the Catholics in Idaho belonged to the Native American tribes.